unite-cms/documentation/src/basic-concepts/README.md

 This domain would provide one content type "Website" and no setting types.
 By default, each domain contains an **"Editor"** and **"Viewer"** member type.
 Editors have the permission to manage all content and settings, viewers can only read it.

 For the website example, you could create an API key and add it as a Viewer Domain Member to the website domain.
-Now your website can do an GraphQL API request to the unite cms api endpoint of your domain and gets all page headlines to display them:
+Now your website can do a GraphQL API request to the unite cms API endpoint of your domain and gets all page headlines to display them:

 ```graphql
 # https://{YOUR-ORG}.unitecms.io/website/api?token={TOKEN}